DerGuru/The-Resonant/New Chapters/01 - Part1/P1-16_The_Storm.md

 "What do we do?"

-*We prepare.
+*What we can do: We prepare.
 We train harder.
 We find allies.
 Because that was a warning, Jason.
 And next time, they won't just watch.*

 Jason pulled out his phone with trembling hands and texted Milo: